 “Working with communities for preparedness is key,” says Lawren Sinnema, a World Vision emergency affairs program officer.
 “Because while you can’t entirely reduce risk from disasters, you can alleviate their effects if you are prepared.”

 Implementing a Content Services Management Platform

-As electronic content management (ECM) turns from solely a scan, archive and retrieve data platform to a content services management (CSM) platform that’s capable of generating business process automation – incorporating artificial intelligence (AI), machine learning (ML), robotics process automation (RPA) and more into the equation, it’s necessary to consider how this platform solution will work with legacy systems, enterprise resource planning solutions, and integrate with other software or software as a service (SaaS) systems.
+As electronic content management (ECM) turns from solely a scan, archive and retrieve data platform to a content services platform (CSP) that’s capable of generating business process automation – incorporating artificial intelligence (AI), machine learning (ML), robotics process automation (RPA) and more into the equation, it’s necessary to consider how this platform solution will work with legacy systems, enterprise resource planning solutions, and integrate with other software or software as a service (SaaS) systems.
 Your organization may function at its highest capacity, operationally, even during data disasters, when you have the right solutions in place that can come back online swiftly.
 Read more about the five steps for adopting a content services platform by the IT Director from the City of Fayetteville, AR, Keith Macedo.

 Laserfiche provides a worksheet for BCP and Audit Teams within their Ultimate Guide to Business Continuity Planning.
 We highly recommend downloading this PDF guide and using it to support your organization to prepare for the next data disaster – it’s not a matter of ‘if’ but ‘when’ it will hit.